CS-433/cs-433-project-2-deepnettonepanettone/README.md

 cd cs-433-project-2-deepnettonepanettone/src
 ```

-at the source of the repo add a link or copy of this google drive (preporcessed dataset) :
+at the source of the repo add a link or copy of this google drive folder (preporcessed dataset) :
 ```
 https://drive.google.com/drive/folders/1akCqrEMU8lgYp0bHNEoPEUQdTjKwGur2?usp=sharing
 ```